-The total assets of the PKO Bank Polski SA Group amounted to PLN 193.5 billion as at the end of 2012, which means an increase by 1.4% y/y.
-As a result, the PKO Bank Polski SA Group strengthened the position of the largest institution in the Polish banking sector.
+Total assets of PKO Bank Polski SA amounted as at the end of 2012 to PLN 191.0 billion and increased by PLN 2.6 billion (+1.4% y/y) as compared to 2011.
+As a result, PKO Bank Polski SA maintained the position of the largest financial institution in the Polish banking sector.